Port

 Heading out through an area of rich farmland, rolling hills and moorland fringed by magnificent cliffs, you will encounter some of the places that comprise the Heart of Neolithic Orkney UNESCO World Heritage Site.

-You will drive past the Standing Stones of Stenness on your way to the magnificent and eerie Ring of Brodgar, where you will have the chance to walk among the stones.
+You will drive past the Standing Stones of Stenness on your way to the magnificent and ancient Ring of Brodgar, where you will have the chance to walk among the stones.

 Further on, you'll find Skara Brae -- Orkney's most exciting Neolithic village and the best-preserved settlement of its kind in Northern Europe.
 Skara Brae is about 5,000 years old, beautifully preserved and interpreted through an impressive Visitor Center.
-Lying beside the pretty, sandy crescent of the Bay of Skaill, this Stone Age settlement was totally buried under sand for thousands of years, until it was suddenly revealed during a fierce storm in 1850.
-Among the fascinating relics found here are tools, beads, pottery and whalebone artifacts spanning a period of approximately 600 years of occupation, all based on the tough maritime economy.
+Lying beside the pretty, sandy crescent of the Bay of Skaill, this Stone Age settlement was totally buried under sand for thousands of years until it was suddenly revealed during a fierce storm in 1850.
+Among the fascinating relics found here are tools, beads, pottery and whalebone artifacts spanning approximately 600 years of occupation, all reflecting the tough maritime environment in which the village thrived.

-The hardship of life in Skara Brae contrasts sharply with Orkney's finest manor house, Skaill House, located nearby.
-A powerful bishop built Skaill House in 1620, perhaps inauspiciously covering over an ancient graveyard.
+Life in Skara Brae still contrasts sharply with Orkney's finest manor house, Skaill House, located nearby.
+A powerful bishop built Skaill House in 1620, perhaps inauspiciously covering over an ancient Norse graveyard.

-Finally, you'll return to Kirkwall, traveling along the coast of historic Scapa Flow.
+Finally, you'll return to Kirkwall, traveling along the coast of the great natural harbor of Scapa Flow.
 Your guide will share stories of dramatic wartime experiences that make this one of the most renowned stretches of water in the world as well as a favorite scuba diving site.

 Notes: